 A: Yes.
 Learning sessions, presentations, and all leadership activities will be held in English.

 Q: What will leaders experience during the leadership institute?

 A: Leaders will experience increased self-awareness related to current leadership skills, expand personal and business networks, increase subject-matter content knowledge, enhance skill development and leadership growth, explore new information, and increase success in navigating change.

 Q: How was the leadership institute developed?

-A: The leadership institute was developed by a Black leaders who are diverse in place, leadership, and expertise.
-Their expertise lies in one or more of the following areas: racial justice, non-profit administration, program development, high tech innovation, communications, policy, community organizing and lived experience.
+A: The leadership institute was developed by Black leaders who are diverse in place, leadership, and expertise.
+Their expertise lies in one or more of the following areas: racial justice, non-profit administration, program development, high-tech innovation, communications, policy, community organizing, and lived experience.
 The curriculum prioritizes community voice and the lived experiences of Black people.
 The curriculum themes were developed based on conversations with Black field leaders throughout the U.S. Learn more about the leadership institute design and development.

 Q: What’s the curriculum for the BBLI?
 What are the components of the program?